How should a driver respond to a traffic signal indicating a yellow light?

 Study for the Irish Driver Theory Test.
 Study with flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

 When a traffic signal indicates a yellow light, it serves as a warning that the light is about to change to red.
-The appropriate response is to prepare to stop safely, if possible.
-This means drivers should assess their surroundings and determine whether it is safe to stop or whether they can clear the intersection without risking an accident.
-The yellow light is designed to give drivers a short window of time to make a decision, promoting safety and reducing the likelihood of running a red light.
+The correct response is to prepare to stop safely if possible.
+This means that drivers should assess their situation, considering their distance from the intersection and whether it is safe to come to a stop without risking a rear-end collision or being caught in the intersection when the light changes.

 Subscribe